steinar-flatland/mdfmt/docs/user/Mdfmt-Users-Guide.md

 - Type: string
 - Description: Optional environment name affecting configuration.
 When specified, Mdfmt requires the presence of a configuration file named `mdfmt.{environment}.json`, where `{environment}` is replaced by the value passed to this option.
 - Values: Use a string with characters that are valid to use as part of file names in your operating system's file system.
-- Defult: `null`.
+- Default: `null`.
 If this option is omitted, Mdfmt does not look for an environment-specific configuration file.

-For full details on the configuration system, see [Configuration](#7-configuration).
+For full details on the configuration system, see [Configuration](#8-configuration).

 ### 5.4.
 Formatting Options